MLC Transcription System

 The Myanmar Language Commission Transcription System (1980), also known as the MLC Transcription System (MLCTS), is a transliteration system for rendering Burmese in the Latin alphabet.
 It is loosely based on the common system for romanization of Pali, has some similarities to the ALA-LC romanization and was devised by the Myanmar Language Commission.
 The system is used in many linguistic publications regarding Burmese and is used in MLC publications as the primary form of romanization of Burmese.

 The transcription system is based on the orthography of formal Burmese and is not suited for colloquial Burmese, which has substantial differences in phonology from formal Burmese.
 Differences are mentioned throughout the article.

-There are some instances in which the regular Burmese script is used on devices (e.g. computers, smartphones, tablets, etc.).